Judeorabueze/Local-User-Account-Management/README.md

 ![Users](https://github.com/Judeorabueze/Local-User-Account-Management/blob/main/User%20page.png)

-In the New User account setup page the opens, fill in the name of the new user.
+In the New User account setup page:
--	Add the new user’s name – Richard ( As contained in the Ticket).
+-	Enter the new user’s name – Richard (As contained in the Ticket).
 -	Set a password for the new user.
 -	Check the box ‘User must change password at next logon’ (As direted in the ticket).